RysteQ/PHP-portfolio/README.md

 # PHP-portfolio
-This is a repository of mine meant to keep track of my php projects since I decided to learn PHP
+This is a repository of mine meant to keep track of my PHP projects since I decided to learn PHP, as of now it contains no projects, but I will work to add quite a handful of projects into this repository in the following months